-"Lower-income Tenant Household" means Tenant Households whose income is not more than that permitted for lower income households, as defined by California Health and Safety Code Section 50079.5.
+"Lower-income tenant household" means tenant households whose income is not more than that permitted for lower income households, as defined by California Health and Safety Code Section 50079.5.

-"Minor child(ren)" means a person(s) who is eighteen (18) years or younger at the time the notice is served.
+"Minor child(ren)" means a person(s) who is eighteen (18) years or younger at the time the notice of withdrawal of accommodations is served on the program.